 What is overpronation?

 Overpronation is when the foot rolls in excessively, or at the time when it should not.
 For example, it should not happen late in the stance phase of the gait.
 In that case, what you will have is too much weight being transferred to the inner side of your foot, and as the runner travels forward the weight will be borne by the inner part rather than on the ball of the foot where it should be.
 This greatly destabilizes the foot, which will then attempt to compensate for more stability.
 It becomes sort of a chain reaction, which will in turn affect the overall efficiency of movement, especially affecting the hips and knees.
-A foot that over-pronates and acts like a loose bag of bones during the walking cycle is definitely not something that you want.
+A foot that over-pronates and acts like a loose bag of bones during the movement cycle is definitely not something that you want.
 This condition makes that type of foot very flexible, but inefficient.
 In this situation the foot has to work harder in order to propel the body.
 Over time this causes fatigue and places unnecessary mechanical stress on the lower body.

 How can you recognize it?

 One way to find out if you over-pronate is, from a standing position, look down at the inside arch of your foot.
 If the innermost part of the sole and arch does not touch the floor, this means that your feet are over-pronated.

 Ways to correct it